planetlabs/ol-maps/readme.md

 ## Publishing a new release

 Edit the `config` files to include what you need exported and commit the changes.
-Next, generate builds for each config file with `make`.
-This will create builds in the `dist` directory that are *not* tracked by `git` but that are pushed to the npmjs.org repository for use by consuming packages.

-    make

 Then you'll want to bump the version number in `package.json`, commit this change, and create a tag.
-This can be done with the `npm version` command (choose one of `patch`, `minor`, or `major`).
+This should be done with the `npm version` command (choose one of `patch`, `minor`, or `major`).
 E.g.

     npm version minor